Mapping Scientific Literature with Large Language Models and Topic Modeling: Methodology

 \section{Methodology}

-Details of the methodology devised in this study are provided across five sections of the \hyperref[sec:app_A]{Appendix}, with a general overview presented in \hyperref[fig:method]{Fig. \ref{fig:method}}. \hyperref[sec:app_A]{Section \ref{sec:app_A}} outlines the iterative primary (abstract) classification phase, as shown in the top-right of the figure.
+A general overview of the two-stage LLM classification pipeline is presented in \hyperref[fig:method]{Fig. \ref{fig:method}}.
+The upper portion of the figure depicts the iterative primary (abstract) classification phase.
 This process includes clustering texts via high-dimensional embeddings, LLM-generated thematic categories, a structured reclassification protocol, agreement score calculations, and recursive refinement of unstable clusters.
-Sections \ref{sec:app_B} and \ref{sec:app_C} describe the pseudo-validation techniques used to confirm the LLM-generated abstract groupings.
-More specifically, \hyperref[sec:app_B]{Section \ref{sec:app_B}} describes the application of word frequency analyses using modified class-based TF-IDF (c-TF-IDF) and lemmatized BoW. \hyperref[sec:app_C]{Section \ref{sec:app_C}} then compares the LLM-generated classifications to the original PNAS classification system using precision, recall, and lift to assess interdisciplinary alignment.
-The lower portion of the figure illustrates the secondary (full-text) classification phase. \hyperref[sec:app_D]{Section \ref{sec:app_D}} covers the article parsing and text chunking procedure for preparing full-text content.
-Finally, \hyperref[sec:app_E]{Section \ref{sec:app_E}} explains the multi-label classification framework and bipartite graph representation to capture connections between abstracts and segmented body texts.
+The remaining lower portion of the figure illustrates the secondary (full-text) classification phase, which includes the multi-label classification framework and bipartite graph representation to capture connections between abstracts and segmented body texts.
+Detailed explanations of each step in primary and secondary processes are provided in the following sections.